Skip to content

 18th Century Dagger

-The dagger was used during the Revolutionary War and was puported to have been taken from a Tory or Loyalist soldier by David Ellerson at the piotal Battle of Saratoga.
+The dagger was used during the Revolutionary War and was purported to have been taken from a Tory or Loyalist soldier by David Ellerson at the pivotal Battle of Saratoga.

-David Ellerson was a member of the elite light infantry unit comanded by General Daniel Morgan during the American Reolutionary War known as “Morgan’s Riflemen.
+David Ellerson was a member of the elite light infantry unit commanded by General Daniel Morgan during the American Revolutionary War known as “Morgan’s Riflemen.
 Members of Morgan’s Riflemen specialized in long range precision targeting and assassinations.
 They used new rifles instead of muskets making them lethal and effective snipers.

 This 1821 painting by artist John Trumbull depicts the surrender of General Burgoyne at the Battle of Saratoga.
 Col. Morgan, having led his Riflemen in this victory, is shown in white, right of center.
 The painting hangs in the rotunda of the United States Capitol in Washington D.C.